andrewkoumoudjian/Giselle2.0/VERCEL_DEPLOYMENT_GUIDE.md

 ### Yarn Resolution Errors

-If you see Yarn resolution errors (YN0082), the `vercel-setup.js` script will downgrade Yarn to version 3.6.4, which should resolve these issues.
+If you see Yarn resolution errors (YN0082), the `vercel-setup.js` script configures Yarn 4.4.0 properly, which should resolve these issues.

 ### Nx Plugin Issues